Upper Audubon & Wagram Court Stream Stabilization

 - Brown and Caldwell, Inc.

-Project design for Upper Audubon Drive and Wagram Court includes the installation/replacement of a 24-inch reinforced concrete piping system in the vicinity of 7109 Laketree Drive and 7901/7905 Audubon Drive.
-A portion of the stormwater flow will be routed through a new 24-inch concrete pipe system along Wagram Court.
+Project design for Upper Audubon Drive and Wagram Court includes the installation/replacement of a 24-inch pipe near 7109 Laketree Drive and 7901/7905 Audubon Drive.
+A portion of the stormwater flow will be routed through a new 24-inch stormwater pipe system along Wagram Court.

-In addition, approximately 1200 LF of stream between Rainwood Lane and Knights Way and an additional 280 LF of stream downstream of Knights Way will be benched and stabilized to accommodate the streams 10-year storm event flows.
-Project location is noted in an overall project location map for the Northern North Ridge set of stormwater projects.
+In addition, approximately 1,200 feet of stream between Rainwood Lane and Knights Way and an additional 280 feet of stream downstream of Knights Way will be stabilized to accommodate the streams 10-year storm event flows in the North Ridge community.